hasOki/test_es6_tutorial/README.md

 ```

 ###Setup Gruntfile.js
-Here is the sample setup to run traceur from your grunt:
+Here is the sample setup to run Traceur from your grunt:

 ```
 ...